Shashank1998-code/Portfolio/README.md

 # Data Science Portfolio - Shashank Ravishankar

 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
-It is updated on the regular basis.
+It is updated on a regular basis.

    * Email: shashankshankar10@gmail.com
    * LinkedIn: [linkedin.com/Shashank](https://www.linkedin.com/in/shashank-ravishankarutd/)